 5. How To Get Corporate Sponsorships For Nonprofits

-1. Philanthropic – no strings attached donations, similar to individual donations
+- Philanthropic – no strings attached donations, similar to individual donations

-2. Event sponsorship – episodic or short-term support, finding sponsors based on an event
+- Event sponsorship – episodic or short-term support, finding sponsors based on an event

-3. Cause-Based Marketing – Longer-term thematic engagement and locating sponsors by engagement
+- Cause-Based Marketing – Longer-term thematic engagement and locating sponsors by engagement

 There are also donation matching programs – where companies match the donations of their employees.
 When considering corporate sponsorship as one of the funding sources for your non-profit, don’t forget to consider overhead.
 Someone has to manage the partnerships, especially if you plan to make business partnerships and finding sponsors is one of your primary sources of income.

-6. Membership Fee
+6. Membership Fee & Alumni Contributions

 This non-profit funding source doesn’t always work for every non-profit, but it is worth looking into.
 Consider your non-profit’s mission, then decide if you want to use the revenue stream for membership fees.
 This funding source is particularly effective if your non-profit can offer exclusive programs and/or perks and benefits to its members.

 A subcategory of the membership model is funding through former beneficiaries or alumni.
 This model works exceptionally well for hospitals and universities, which generate a sense of “return” in their former beneficiaries and thus find sponsors.
-This particular funding source from past “beneficiaries” works if your organisation serves a large, high-turnover community.
+This particular funding source from past “beneficiaries” works if your organization serves a large, high-turnover community.
 In this regard, Princeton University is an excellent example of the way it finds sponsors.

 The university is very adept at approaching alumni for donations, and they have the highest number of alumni of any national university, donating at 59.2%.
 In 2008, more than 33,000 undergraduate alumni donated $43.6 million to their alma mater.
 As a result of the university’s fundraising efforts, more than 50% of Princeton’s operating budget is paid for through donations and endowment income.